HarrierPanels/sql/mysql/README.md

   }
 }
 ```
 Then Ansible would deploy a Jenkins Docker container with an attached Jenkins volume previously uploaded by the Ansible controller containig the necessary preset of Jenkins plugins, credentials and agents to run a pre-configured pipeline to Build, Test, & Deploy.
-The pipeline is triggered by a GitHub Webhook that is set by Ansible using the GH CLI webhook forwarding feature (Beta):
+The pipeline is triggered by GitHub Webhook that is set by Ansible using the GH CLI webhook forwarding feature (Beta):
 ```
 gh webhook forward --events=push --repo=HarrierPanels/sql \
                 --url="http://localhost:8080/github-webhook/"
 ```
-Then DB & CMS coding backup is carried out locally by Cron as well as git push.
+Then DB & CMS coding backup is carried out locally by the Shell script.
+The backups are put into a local Github repo folder.
+When done Ansible will make git push ([see below](#push)).

 Triggered out by GitHub Webhook a declarative pipeline (Jenkinsfile) job (Build, Test, & Deploy) is started by the Jenkins controller using as its agents EC2 instances started and terminated when the job is done by AWS EC2 Plugin.